 Researchers call these people “resilient.”
 They have a capacity to thrive in challenging, difficult situations.
 And there are certain characteristics, that tend to mark resilient people.
 When we read Daniel’s story, we see one of the most spiritually resilient men in history.

-At the beginning of his life and the story in his book, we read that he lost everything.
+At the beginning of his life and the story in the book of the Bible named after him, we read that he lost everything.
 “Nebuchadnezzar besieged Jerusalem.”
-What follows is Daniel is carried off to Babylon.
-In Babylon, he learned to thrive.
-He seems to have been carried off and given a position in Nebuchadnezzar palace.
-By a position my guess is it was as a slave!
+What follows gets worse.
+Daniel is carried off to Babylon and forced to adopt a new culture.
+He seems to have been given a “servant in training” position in Nebuchadnezzar palace.
+My guess is it was as a slave!
+Yet in Babylon, he learned to thrive.
 So what can we learn from Daniel?

 Daniel lived by his values.

 It seems right from the start Daniel made up his mind to live by his values.
 So when it came to eating the wrong diet Daniel decided he would do his best to not eat anything that his inbuilt value system said he shouldn’t.
+He didn’t just shrug his shoulders and say “it’s only food and everyone else is doing it”.
 The writing about this is a bit vague.
 We’re not sure what was wrong with the food, but Daniel asked permission to not eat the kings food and to eat only food like his mum had given him back home.
 Of course this took courage but he had a discussion with his immediate “boss” and was given a 10 day trial to prove he didn’t go backwards in his health.

 How About You?

 All of us live in Babylon of some sort.
-So many people say, “I’d get to know God better,” or “I’d get involved in helping people,” or “I’d like to build into a life of another person” or “I’d seize life by the throat and live it to the best I can if only… – If only I weren’t so busy or If only this season in my life wasn’t so demanding or if only other people hadn’t made difficult choices.”
+So many people say, “I’d like to get involved in helping people,” or “I’d like to make a difference in the life of my grandkids” or “I’d seize life by the throat and live it to the best I can IF ONLY… – If only I weren’t so busy or if only this season in my life wasn’t so demanding or if only other people hadn’t made difficult choices.”

 We all live in a world that will try to intimidate us into settling for less than God’s best.
 But friends, this is your one and only life.
 This is not a rehearsal – it’s all you have.
 And you have the right to choose to change your life today.
+Don’t just accept the status quo.
+Don’t just think “well everyone else is doing it!”
 Today is your day if you seize the chance to make it your day.

 Make up your mind.

-So what values do you have built in that you are not living up to?
-What do you need to decide today?
+What internal values are you not living up to?
 Do you need to end a relationship that’s dishonouring God?
 Then end it today.
 Do you need to resolve to loose weight?
 Then decide today is the day you stop blaming everyone else and take responsibility for your own diet.
 Do you need to stop being involved in unethical business practices?
 For goodness sake, make a decision today to do the right thing – even if it means you loose money.
 Do you need to spend more time with the people you love?
 Do you need to seek help for some issue in your life?

 Small issues Matter.